 11. Start micro-investing

 Micro-investing is investing with small amounts of money, even spare change.
-It’s become really popular over the past few years because it makes it easy to start investing without much money.
+You’re purchasing fractional (or micro) shares of stocks and ETFs, which is more affordable than purchasing full shares.
+It’s become popular over the past few years because it makes it easy to start investing without much money.

 12. Invest with an online brokerage